adrianocastro189/stormwind-library/documentation/docs/resources/support/str.md

     only whitespace characters.
 This last case is important because a string with only whitespace characters is not considered empty by Lua's standards, but it is by this function's standards.
+* `Str:isNotEmpty()` - Determines whether a string is not empty.
+    * Read the `Str:isEmpty()` documentation above for clarification about what this library considers when checking if a string is empty.
 * `Str:replaceAll()` - Replaces all occurrences of a substring in a string with another substring.
 * `Str:split()` - Splits a string in a table by breaking it where the separator is found.